PLJV/pljv-python-geospatial/README.md

 and vector datasets that can be integrated into common spatial processing frameworks and distributed computing workflows.
 PLJV uses beatbox downstream for cloud computing tasks.
 You will see it used as a standard dependency on a number of our other projects.
-Beatbox supports Python 2 and 3 out-of-the-box, but you will need to use Python 2 for Earth Engine functionality.

 *This is still a young project.
 If you are not a collaborator and just happened onto this repository while looking for ways to crunch geospatial data with